 Mint marks are small symbols or letters, that specify where the coin was minted.
 Privy marks are similar, and sometimes identify the engraver, but also exist simply to make the coin different for marketing puposes.
-Mint and privy marks should not be confused with marks made by the desinger, whether they be part of the design of the coin, or their initials.
-See my guide on mint and privy marks here.
+Mint and privy marks should not be confused with marks made by the desinger (such as their initials), as they are considered to be part of the design of the coin.
+The same coin design can have many different mint and privy marks applied.
+See my guide on mint and privy marks for various countries here.

 Varieties can come about in two ways.
 The first come from striking errors or variations in the die patterns at the mint.
 These types of varieties are usually rare and can be very valuable.
 The second come from post-production alterations by third parties, which can include additional privy marks or colorations.
-These are usually removed from circulation and sold only to collectors.
+These are usually removed from (or never included in) circulation and sold only to collectors.